Details of the current East Grinstead Town Council members can be found below.

 7 Newlands Crescent, East Grinstead, RH19 1LF

 “I have lived in East Grinstead since 2001.
 My work background includes charity, medical equipment and running my own business.
-During the past four years I served as Town Council Leader, prior to my appointment to Mid Sussex District Council Cabinet with responsibility for Economic Development.
+I served as Town Council Leader, prior to my appointment to Mid Sussex District Council Cabinet with responsibility for Economic Development.

-In December 2013 I became Cabinet Member for Planning.”
+In December 2013 I became Cabinet Member for Planning and now serve as Cabinet Member for Health and Community.”

-Norman has represented the Town Council on Queen Victoria Hospital’s Council of Governors and the East Grinstead Council for Voluntary Service, and worked with the EG Business Association and Kingscote Valley Project.
+Norman represents the Town Council on Queen Victoria Hospital’s Council of Governors and the East Grinstead Council for Voluntary Service, and works with the East Grinstead Business Association and Kingscote Valley Project.
 He is a member of Trinity Methodist Church, and a volunteer for arthritis related charities.

 Rex Whittaker - Imberhorne